ranjithrd/confluence_23/src/events/fps.md

   Join the FPS and let your gaming skills shine on the big stage.
 Register now and get ready to make your mark in FPS!
 rules: >-
-  * Participants will be required to carry peripherals (mouse, keyboard, and headphones), and are required to bring their own headsets.
+  * Contestants are required to bring their own headsets.

   * Use of unparliamentary language will lead to immediate disqualification.

+  * Participants will be required to carry their own peripherals (mouse, keyboard, and headphones).

+  * **Only one team per school can register.**
 teamsize: 5 participants
 ---